Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 ---
 title: 'Enneagram Type 5: The Observer'
-description: 'Understanding the Enneagram Type 5: The Observer'
+description: "Understand the Investigator or Observer's thirst for knowledge and need for privacy.
+Discover how Fives analyze the world and conserve energy."
 author: 'DJ Wayne'
 date: '2023-02-18'
 loc: 'https://9takes.com/blog/enneagram/enneagram-type-5'
-lastmod: '2024-05-07'
+lastmod: '2024-05-30'
 changefreq: 'weekly'
 priority: '0.6'
 published: true